Reducing Carbon Through Heat Recovery

 The Park Place HRC project was implemented in 2018 and has led to a 23% reduction in GHG emissions to the tune of 227 tCO2e/year and annual energy consumption savings of 8% (883,000 ekWh/year).
 Annual utility cost savings from electricity, steam and water consumption are $60,000.
 The original project payback period was estimated at 10 years and is now expected to be slightly longer, however, anticipated carbon tax escalation will improve that timeline.

-Park Place now has a GHG intensity (GHGi) of 10.65 kg CO2e/m2 down from 15.92 kg CO2e/min 2018.
+Park Place now has a GHG intensity (GHGi) of 10.65 kg CO2e/m2 down from 15.92 kg CO2e/m2 in 2018.
 With the energy conservation and GHG reduction measures undertaken since 2007, the building has achieved a GHG reduction on the order of 50% below the 2007 baseline.

 A B2E collaboration with QuadReal Property Group